hudeany/dbexport/README.md

-# Java tool to import data in db from files
+# Java tool to import data in database from files

 ## Supported file formats and datatypes:
 - Comma-Separated-Values (.csv)